minio/warp/README.md

 ## DELETE

-Benchmarking delete operations will upload `--objects` objects of size `--obj.size` and attempt to delete as many it can within `--duration`.
+Benchmarking delete operations will attempt to delete as many objects it can within `--duration`.

+By default, `--objects` objects of size `--obj.size` are uploaded beforing doin the actual bench.

 The delete operations are done in `--batch` objects per request in `--concurrent` concurrently running requests.

 If there are no more objects left the benchmark will end.

+Using `--list-existing` will list at most `--objects` from the bucket and delete them instead of deleting random objects (set it to 0 to use all objects from the lsiting).
+Listing is restricted to `--prefix` if it is set and recursive listing can be disabled by setting `--list-flat`.

 The analysis will include the upload stats as `PUT` operations and the `DELETE` operations.